What to Read in a Contract? Party-Specific Summarization of Legal Obligations, Entitlements, and Prohibitions: Results and Analysis

 \section{Results and Analysis}

-We report the evaluation results for the end-to-end summarization of contracts in Table~\ref{tab:ete}. \textsc{ContraSum} achieves the best scores for both MAP and NDCG computed against the gold-references at different compression ratios.
-Surprisingly, Random baseline performs better than (LSA) or comparable to other baselines (KL-Sum) when predicted categories are used.
-With ground truth categories also, Random baseline achieves better than (KL-Sum and TextRank) other baselines.
-LexRank outperforms TextRank indicating the importance of incorporating similarity scores for each sentence.
-As expected, we observe a consistent increase in NDGC with the increase in the compression ratio as the number of sentences per category increases in the gold-references.
-While \textsc{ContraSum} outperforms all the baselines, it is still far way from the upper-bound performance which uses the gold importance ranking.
-This calls for a more sophisticated and a knowledge-driven approach to learning importance of different categories.
+\paragraph{Automatic Evaluation of the Categorizer and the Ranker} We report the evaluation results for the Ranker in Table~\ref{tab:imp}.
+Fine-tuned PLMs outperform the majority baseline on F1 score as expected.
+While C-BERT-BU, which is pre-trained on contracts, performs better than BERT-BU and RoBERTa-B, the overall F1 score is the highest for RoBERTa-L, suggesting increased model size and training compensate for lack of pretraining on contracts.
+For the Categorizer, we report results from~\citep{sancheti-etal-2022-agent} as-is in Table~\ref{tab:ml-all} in \ref{subsec:add-results}. \paragraph{Automatic Evaluation of Summaries} We report the automatic evaluation results for the end-to-end summarization of contracts in Table~\ref{tab:ete}. \textsc{ContraSum} achieves the best scores for both MAP and NDCG computed against the gold-references at different compression ratios establishing the need for domain-specific notion of importance which is not captured in the other baselines.
+Surprisingly, Random baseline performs better than (LSA) or is comparable to other baselines (KL-Sum) when predicted categories are used.
+While PACSUM achieves better scores than LexRank at low compression ratios, using centrality does not help at CR=0.15.
+As expected, we observe a consistent increase in NDCG with the increase in the compression ratio as the number of sentences per category increases in the gold-references.
+While \textsc{ContraSum} outperforms all the baselines, it is still far away from the upper-bound performance which uses the gold importance ranking.
+This calls for a more sophisticated and knowledge-driven approach to learning the importance of different sentences.

-As \textsc{ContraSum} is a two-staged system where the sentences predicted as containing each of the categories is input to the importance ranker, erroneous category predictions may affect the final summaries.
-Therefore, we present scores (last block in Table~\ref{tab:ete}) from different systems which use ground-truth (GC) categories and various ranking methods.
-While the performance of all the systems improve over using predicted categories, the percentage improvement is the least for TextRank (best for LSA) leading to worse (better) than random performance.
-This shows how propagated error can positively or negatively affect a ranking method.
-Nevertheless, \textsc{ContraSum} outperforms all the systems without the categorizer indicating the effectiveness of importance ranker in comparing the importance of sentences.
-We report similar results segregated for each party in the Appendix.
+As \textsc{ContraSum} is a pipeline-based system where the sentences predicted as containing each of the categories are input to the importance ranker, erroneous category predictions may affect the final summaries.
+Thus, we present scores (last block in Table~\ref{tab:ete}) from different systems that use ground-truth (GC) categories and various ranking methods.
+While the performance of all the systems improves over using predicted categories, the random baseline with GC outperforms all other baselines with GC, except for LSA, suggesting off-the-shelf summarizers are not well-suited for this task.
+Nevertheless, \textsc{ContraSum} beats all the systems without the Categorizer indicating the effectiveness of the Importance Ranker in comparing the importance of sentences.
+We report party-wise results in \ref{subsec:add-results} (Table~\ref{tab:ete-tenant-landlord}) and an output summary in Figure~\ref{fig:sample_obl_per} and~\ref{fig:sample_ent}.